 How big is 500 sq. feet?
 700 sq. feet?
 800 sq. feet?

 If you’re asking these questions, you’re not alone.
-Here are several tips to help you through the process:
+Here are several tips to help you figure out how large of an apartment you need:

 1) Figure out the number of bedrooms and bathrooms you need – This may seem obvious, but it’s the most important starting point.
 Regardless of the unit size, make sure the apartment has the number of bedrooms and bathrooms that you need.